 Perched just across from the Scottish Parliament, it’s a great place to explore and see a little slice of royal life whilst in the city.

-Make sure to visit the chambers of Mary Queen of Scots’, too.
+After getting inside, make sure to visit the chambers of Mary Queen of Scots’, too.
 She once lived in the palace between the years of 1561-1567.

 9.)
 See the famous Scottish Ballet